 - Use the substance more frequently or at higher doses than intended.

 - Seem more secretive or increasingly isolated.

-- Lie more regularly with regard to their location or actions.
+- Lie more regularly with regard to their whereabouts or actions.

-- Have increased financial hardships due to spending money on the substance.
+- Have increased financial hardship due to spending money on the substance.

-Someone that is currently intoxicated by DMT may act erratically and express odd beliefs.
-They may also 1,2:
+Someone who is currently intoxicated on DMT may act erratically and express odd beliefs.
+They may also:1,2

 - Have dilated pupils.

 - Lack motor coordination.